dehydrated-io/dehydrated/docs/domains_txt.md

 used as directory name under your certdir and for a per-certificate lookup.
 This allows multiple certificates with identical sets of domains but different configuration to exist.

+Certificates with a wildcard domain as first (or only) name require an alias to be set.
+Aliases can't start with `*.`.